mpotta/ihc-analysis/README.md

 2. Import each Image into FIJI.
 Insert two Regions of Interest (ROIs) and save as Overlay.
 ```roi_0_probe``` represents the Locus of Points characterizing Probe Insertion
 ```roi_background``` represents Brain Tissue hypothesized to be least impacted by Surgical Insult.
 Used for Normalization of Intensity Levels.
+3. Apply Calibration to all Images by setting scale in FIJI -> Analyze Menu -> Set Scale

 ### How to Use Fluorescence Quantification
 1. Provide ```ihc-analysis/code/macros/Process_Folder_Fluorescence.ijm```